BenjaminGuinet/Genomes_to_MSA/README.md

                         nsites.
 Name of Taxa should be the name of the Genome file without the full path and remove everythin after the '.'
   -NJ RUN_NJ_PHYLOGENY, --Run_NJ_phylogeny RUN_NJ_PHYLOGENY
                         Set to yes if you want a quick phylogeny made with rapidnj.

+Note : you will need Sibeliaz and optionnaly rapidnj if asked to be installed as well as few python packages (see header of the python script to install them).